Sunayana93/Sunayana93/README.md

 - 👋 Hi, I’m @Sunayana93
 - 👀 I’m interested in learing codes
-- 🌱 I’m currently learning Python R langauge
+- 🌱 I’m currently learning Python Machine learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...